 You will need to make sure the VSSL unit(s) are set up in the Google Home Application first.
 From there, use the auto-discover feature in the Control4 driver to discover the MAC addresses.
 Once you click discover, it can take up to sixty seconds for the MAC address to populate.

-From the user’s phone log into the VSSL app before the update is complete, select the factory reset.
+From the user’s phone log into the VSSL app before the update is complete, and select factory reset.

 Warranty and Returns

 Need help replacing or returning your VSSL unit?
 We're here to help!
-Fill out the Warranty Replacement Form or use the chat feature to talk to a member of our technical support team.
+Use the chat feature to talk to a member of our technical support team.

 If you have any other questions or problems with a VSSL unit, our support team is always available during normal business hours to assist you.